PSCLab-ASU/Learning-in-the-Frequency-Domain/README.md

+# Notice: This repository is deprecated, please use https://github.com/calmevtime/DCTNet.

 # Learning in the Frequency Domain

 This is the source code for the CVPR'20 paper entitled "Learning in the Frequency Domain" (https://arxiv.org/abs/2002.12416).